-The 2020 Players Championship final will be contested between Judd Trump and Yan Bingtao at the Southport Waterfront on Sunday.
+The 2020 Players Championship title decider will be contested between Judd Trump and Yan Bingtao at the Southport Waterfront on Sunday.

 The pair emerged from contrasting semi-finals over the last couple of evenings to set up a showdown for the £125,000 champion’s cheque.